jserc/burial-mound-volume-tool/README.md

 Steps to get running:

+Part A - [Process Image Tool] (https://jserc.github.io/burial-mound-volume-tool/PART_A_ProcessImagesTool.html) Part a can also be run directly from within a downloaded repository for offline use.

 1. Download repository.
 2. Copy one image of a mound into the root directory and rename it 1.jpg
 3. Click on index.html